yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ➜  Domaininfo git:(main) ✗
 ```

-Let's now take a look at the actual module file :
+Let's now take a look at the actual module file that will be used:

 ```
 ➜  Domaininfo git:(main) ✗ cat Domaininfo.py